-- Participated in the Global Mental Health: Trauma and Recovery Certificate Program through the Harvard Program in Refugee Trauma;
+- Participated in the Global Mental Health: Trauma and Recovery Certificate Program through the Harvard Program in Refugee Trauma

-- Received a Regional Travel Award from the American Academy of Addiction Psychiatry and the Ruth Fox Scholarship from the American Society of Addiction Medicine.
+- Received a Regional Travel Award from the American Academy of Addiction Psychiatry and the Ruth Fox Scholarship from the American Society of Addiction Medicine

-Dustin DeYoung, MD, Chief Resident, Family Medicine-Psychiatry
+Jennifer Donovan, MD, Chief Resident, Family Medicine-Psychiatry

-About Our Chief Residents
+About Our Chief Resident

 Jen grew up in Iowa and has been a Hawkeye for many years.
 She graduated from Luther College in Decorah, Iowa with a degree in Athletic Training before starting medical school at the University of Iowa.
 She came to medical school thinking she wanted to be family doctor and was torn when, during her psychiatry clerkship, she found out she also had a passion for psychiatry.
 Luckily, her psychiatry clerkship mentor had been in residency with Dr. Lynch and recommended the field of combined family medicine and psychiatry.
 During medical school and residency she developed a strong interest in medical education, and she plans to pursue a career in academics.
 She feels her training in the University of Iowa Hospitals and Clinics Family Medicine and Psychiatry Combined Residency will be an asset to her future patients, department, and mentees.
 She has been fortunate to see the residents ahead of her join a variety of practices and work in a variety of settings as they move beyond residency.